braintree/popup-bridge-ios/README.md

 ```

 ### Building
-You can either open the app in Xcode with `open DHLPaket.xcworkspace` or by
+You can either open the app in Xcode with `open PopupBridge.xcworkspace` or by
 building it in a terminal:

 ```bash